muhack/muhack.github.io/_posts/2023-07-08-CCC23-landing-page.md

 ## Something about us

-__MuHackis the first hackerspace in Brescia, Italy__.
+__MuHack is the first hackerspace in Brescia, Italy__.
 We are a bunch of people that like to hack, build and learn new things.
 We're a non-profit organization and we're always looking for new members.

 If you want to know more about us, feel free to check our [website](http://muhack.org) and don't esitate to contact us.